Skertic/technical_challenge/README.md

 Please organize, design, test, and document your solution the way you normally would in a production environment.
 We understand that this timeline requires trade-offs.

+The use of AI is mandatory, but the ownership of every technical decision is yours.

 ### Documentation Requirement:

 Please use the bottom of this README to document: